tez-capital/docs.tez.capital_content/en/getting-started/ledger-vs-tezsign.md

 ## Migrating from Ledger to TezSign

-If you're currently baking with a Ledger and want to migrate to TezSign, follow the [Baking with TezSign](/tezbake/tutorials/baking-with-tezsign/) guide.
+If you're currently baking with a Ledger and want to migrate to TezSign, follow the TezSign section in [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/#recommended-set-up-tezsign-consensus-and-companion-keys).

 When the TezSign keys are generated, make a `data/tezsign` backup before relying on the device for production baking.